Sleepytale Logo

 At dawn she returned, carrying in her beak a single green olive leaf, fresh as morning dew.

-Smiles bloomed across every face, quiet but bright.
+Smiles bloomed across every face.

 The leaf meant land, life, and hope.